Chaitalykundu/Web-Development/02-CSS/01-Basic/02-Selector/Theory/01-simple-selector/01-simple-selector.md

 &nbsp;

+Precedence id > class
 &nbsp;

+&nbsp;

 # The CSS id Selector

-- The id selector uses the id attribute of an HTML element to select a specific element.
+- The `id selector` uses the `id` attribute of an HTML element to select a specific element.

 - The id of an element is **unique within a page**, so the id selector is used to select one unique element!

 - To select an element with a specific id, write a **hash** (#) character, followed by the id of the element.

+&nbsp;

+## Note

-* **Note**: An id name cannot start with a number!
+An id name cannot start with a number!

+&nbsp;

 ## Example